shanthiniks/BruiseFinder/README.md

 Shanthini K.S., Sudhish N. George, Jobin Francis and Sony George.

 #  Key Features 🔑

 A convolutional neural network (CNN) model that leverages 3D convolutional layers to integrate spatial and spectral features from hyperspectral data, enabling accurate bruise analysis in plum fruit.

+This innovative technology integrates hyperspectral imaging with deep learning, with unprecedented analytical capabilities.

-Capable to monitor bruise development over time (30 minutes, 1 hour, 3 hours, 6 hours, 12 hours, 24 hours, and 48 hours).
+Capable of monitoring bruise development over time (30 minutes, 1 hour, 3 hours, 6 hours, 12 hours, 24 hours, and 48 hours).

-Model equipped with early bruise detection.
+The model is also equipped with early bruise detection.

 # Sample Images 📷